Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Masking Kitchen Cabinets for Spray Painting

-Using a paint sprayer to spray paint kitchen cabinets produces a superior finish when done right, but the most important part of indoor spraying is properly masking a room for over-spray.
-All sprayers produce over-spray that covers everything in its path without careful masking of surfaces not being painted.
+Using a paint sprayer to spray paint kitchen cabinets provides a superior finish when done right, but the most important part of indoor spraying is properly masking a room for over-spray.
+Sprayers produce over-spray that will cause property damage and a huge mess without careful masking of surfaces not being painted.

-Masking cabinets takes time, but having the ability to spray everything, including the primer, saves even more time in the end.
+Masking cabinets takes time, but having the ability to spray everything with ease, including the primer, saves even more time in the end.
+With a sprayer, I can spray a coat of primer, or paint, on cabinet frames usually in less than thirty minutes.
+With a brush and roller, it could take half a day or longer.

-I do a lot of masking and cabinet painting, and I'll explain the tools and process needed to make the process a lot faster and easier.
+I do a lot of paint prep masking and cabinet painting, and in this article, I cover the tools and process you can use to make your project a lot faster and easier.

 Tools and Materials for Spray Paint Masking

 Masking wall cabinets involves covering floors, appliances, countertops, lights, and the cabinet openings.
-The most important tool you absolutely need for cabinet masking is the 3M hand masker.
+One handy tool you absolutely should use for cabinet masking is the 3M hand masker.
 Without this tool, you're going to waste a lot of time, believe me.
 The hand masker is inexpensive and well worth the investment.
+I use my hand masker for all of my painting projects.
+I can't imagine doing my paint prep without it.

 The hand masker allows you to apply the tape and masking material to the surface at the same time, instead of having to do it separately.
 This allows you to quickly cover cabinet openings and other surfaces with ease.